kevinsullivan/TMDE/README.md

 ## Legal and contact
 - Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
 - Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
-- Acknowledgement: This work was and continues to be supported in part by the National Science Foundation under grant (Award Abstract) #1909414.
+- Acknowledgement: This work is supported in part by the National Science Foundation under grant (Award Abstract) #1909414.